liferay/liferay-docs/discover/portal/articles/210-setting-up/02-instance-settings/02-instance-settings.markdown

 ![Figure 1: The configuration options in Instance Settings are divided into four categories.](../../../images/instance-settings-navigation.png)

-The Configuration section of In stance Settings is divided into seven sub-sections.
+The Configuration section of Instance Settings is divided into seven sub-sections.
 The first is General.

 ## General [](id=general)

 The General section has three headings: Main Configuration, Navigation, and Additional Information.
+Under Main Configuration:

-Under Main Configuration, set the name of the entity responsible for running the virtual instance.
-Additionally, define the name of your virtual instance's default site, set the mail domain, virtual host and content delivery network address.
+- Set the name of the entity responsible for running the virtual instance.

+- Set the mail domain.

+- Set the virtual host.

+- Set the content delivery network address.

 Under the Navigation heading, set a home page for your virtual instance as well as default landing and logout pages.
 To set these pages, use the part of the page's address that follows your domain.
 For example, to set the default landing page to be

 `http://localhost:8080/web/guest/login`